+not depend on market-specific circumstances or the individual characteristics of the parties.

-To ensure that this Regulation does not exempt restrictions for which it cannot be assumed with sufficient certainty that they satisfy the conditions of Article 101(3) of the Treaty, in particular to ensure access to or to prevent collusion on the relevant market, certain conditions should be attached to the block exemption.
-To this end, the exemption of non-compete obligations should be limited to obligations which do not exceed a defined duration.
-For the same reason, any direct or indirect obligation causing the members of a selective distribution system not to sell the brands of particular competing suppliers should be excluded from the benefit of this Regulation.
-Lastly, parity obligations causing buyers of online intermediation services not to offer, sell or resell goods or services to end users under more favourable conditions using competing online intermediation services should also be excluded from the benefit of this Regulation.
+This Regulation should not exempt restrictions for which it cannot be assumed with sufficient certainty that they satisfy the conditions of Article 101(3) of the Treaty.
+In particular, to ensure access to and to prevent collusion on the relevant market, certain conditions should be attached to the block exemption.
+To this end, the exemption of non-compete obligations should be limited to obligations which do not exceed a duration of five years.
+Obligations causing the members of a selective distribution system not to sell the brands of particular competing suppliers should likewise be excluded from the benefit of this Regulation.
+The benefit of this Regulation should not apply to retail parity obligations causing buyers of online intermediation services not to offer, sell or resell goods or services to end users under more favourable conditions via competing online intermediation services.

-The market-share limitation, the non-exemption of certain vertical agreements and the conditions provided for in this Regulation normally ensure that the agreements to which the block exemption applies do not enable the participating undertakings to eliminate competition in respect of a substantial part of the goods or services in question.
+The market share limitation, the non-exemption of certain vertical agreements and the conditions provided for in this Regulation generally ensure that the agreements to which the block exemption applies do not enable the participating undertakings to eliminate competition in respect of a substantial part of the goods or services in question.

-3 OJ L 186, 11.7.2019, p.
-57.

-The Commission may withdraw the benefit of this Regulation, pursuant to Article 29(1) of Council Regulation (EC) No 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the Treaty4, where it finds in a particular case that an agreement to which the exemption provided for in this Regulation applies nevertheless has effects which are incompatible with Article 101(3) of the Treaty.
-The competition authority of a Member State may withdraw the benefit of this Regulation in respect of the territory of that Member State, or a part thereof where the conditions of Article 29(2) of Regulation (EC) No 1/2003 are fulfilled.
+The Commission may withdraw the benefit of this Regulation, pursuant to Article 29(1) of Council Regulation (EC) No 1/20035, where it finds in a particular case that an agreement to which the block exemption established by this Regulation applies nevertheless has effects which are incompatible with Article 101(3) of the Treaty.
+The competition authority of a Member State may withdraw the benefit of this Regulation where the conditions of Article 29(2) of Regulation (EC) No 1/2003 are fulfilled.

-Where the Commission or the competition authority of a Member State withdraws the benefits of this Regulation, it has the burden of proving that the vertical agreement in question falls within the scope of Article 101(1) of the Treaty, and that this agreement fails to fulfil at least one of the four conditions of Article 101(3) of the Treaty.
+Where the Commission or the competition authority of a Member State withdraws the benefit of this Regulation, it has the burden of proving that the vertical agreement in question falls within the scope of Article 101(1) of the Treaty, and that the agreement fails to fulfil at least one of the four conditions of Article 101(3) of the Treaty.

 In determining whether the benefit of this Regulation should be withdrawn pursuant to Article 29 of Regulation (EC) No 1/2003, the anti-competitive effects that may derive from the existence of parallel networks of vertical agreements that have similar effects, which significantly restrict access to a relevant market or competition therein, are of particular importance.
-Such cumulative effects may for example arise in the case of shared exclusivity, exclusive supply, selective distribution, parity obligations or non-compete obligations.
+Such cumulative effects may in particular arise in the case of exclusive distribution, exclusive supply, selective distribution, parity obligations or non-compete obligations.

-In order to strengthen the supervision of parallel networks of vertical agreements which have similar anti-competitive effects and which cover more than 50% of a given market, the Commission may by regulation declare this Regulation inapplicable to vertical agreements containing specific restraints relating to the market concerned, thereby restoring the full application of Article 101 of the Treaty to such agreements.
+In order to strengthen the supervision of parallel networks of vertical agreements which have similar anti-competitive effects and which cover more than 50% of a given market, the Commission may by regulation declare this Regulation inapplicable to vertical agreements containing specific restraints relating to the market concerned, thereby restoring the full application of Article 101 of the Treaty to such agreements,

+5 Council Regulation (EC) No 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the Treaty (OJ L 1, 4.1.2003, p.
+1).

 HAS ADOPTED THIS REGULATION:

 Article 1